hamid-re3a/response-transformer/README.md

 The main purpose of this package is to return the response in the desired way as the frontend development team requested.

 # Setup:
 This is a private package.
 So, the installation process is completely different.
-For this purpose, we recorded 2 videos which you can watch for the installation of this package.
+For this purpose, we recorded 2 videos which you can watch to learn how to install this package.

  1. Installation
 	 - [x] Video 01: [https://drive.google.com/file/d/1Bic6tk3b5cjQp3rQM3DS_Nj94O2qb77V/view](https://drive.google.com/file/d/1Bic6tk3b5cjQp3rQM3DS_Nj94O2qb77V/view)